akki2825/akkikek.github.io/_pages/about.md

 - Involved in designing and developing Chatbot for a Human Resource (HR) system, I also was the sole owner of all the Machine Learning components and the prime developer.
 - I was responsible for all bug Fixes, documentation and feature implementation for these components.
-- I was the sole owner of all the Machine Learning components and the only developer.
-I was responsible for all Bugfixes, Documentation and feature implementation for these components.
 - Built Classifiers using Neural Networks and few traditional Machine Learning Algorithms to handle 40 distinct skills.
 Alongside Classifiers, I've built various Parsers to provide rich customer experience.
 - I've crafted users’ conversations and implemented them using Finite State Machines.